Welcome to Wagtails Class

 Year 3 Homework

-Spellings - your child will be bringing home weekly spellings.
+Your child will be bringing home weekly spellings.
 They are given out on a Friday and tested on a Thursday.

 Throughout KS2 the children have the opportunity to participate in a times tables challenge.
 Badges are awarded for bronze, silver and gold.
 Once completed the child are awarded a badge and their names displayed on the noticeboard in Elizabeth building.
 Please practise times tables at home.

 If you have any concerns about homework please come and speak to one of us.